 Plant-for-the-Planet is advocating for governments to stick to their 2022 pledge of halting deforestation by 2030 and to convince governments of the Global North to step up financing.
 We will particularly emphasize the Norwegian and German governments as role models for effective international collaboration.
 Another key aim of the delegation is to support the Brazilian government’s Tropical Forest Forever Fund (TFFF) proposal.
 Lastly, we will advocate for more youth involvement in decision-making processes and nature conservation

 Over 12,000 attendees are expected, including our delegation of international Climate Justice Ambassadors from Plant-for-the-Planet.
 On October 26, from 9am to 10am, we will host a side event titled “Partnerships for Biodiversity” in the GEF Pavilion to work towards these critical objectives.
-The event will highlight forest monitoring technology, innovative financing, and the role of CSOs, with insights from youth, experts, and key stakeholders.
+The event will highlight forest monitoring technology, innovative financing, and the role of Civil Society Organisations (CSOs), with insights from youth, experts, and key stakeholders.
 It aims to foster stronger partnerships for biodiversity conservation.
 Register here.

 Plant-for-the-Planet is optimistic yet cautious about the outcomes of COP16.
 We believe that meaningful progress can only be achieved if member states commit to concrete actions and if adequate financial resources are mobilized to support biodiversity initiatives globally.
 At the same time, there is a need for greater transparency and accountability in the implementation of the KM-GBF.